Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-03/index.md

 # lab-03 - create a private endpoint for Azure KeyVault using Bicep

 There are several ways you can create Azure Private Endpoint.
-You can use Azure Portal, Azure CLI, Azure PowerShell, ARM templates, or Bicep.
+Previous lab demonstrated how to create it using Azure Portal.
 In this lab, we'll use Bicep to create a private endpoint for Azure KeyVault.

 ## Task #1 - implement Bicep template